IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Additional conditional loss threshold added as optional to increase robustness against non-congestion related (e.g link layer) losses.

-* Added note about method to detect the extistence of rate policers and to reduce packet losses when rate policers are applied in network nodes.
+* Added note about method to detect the existence of rate policers and to reduce packet losses when rate policers are applied in network nodes.

 * Added rate policer remediation algorithm.

 * Added discussion on code generation with AI-tools based on the draft.

 * Added method to reduce ref_wnd undershoot when L4S or delay based congestion occurs.

+### Changes in Draft version -02

+* Rate policer remediation algorithm removed based on feedback at IETF-126.

 ## Individual draft submissions